veeso/veeso/README.md

 ---

 *Please, if you contact me, introduce yourself, especially on telegram, otherwise I may thinkn you're just another scammer 😅*
-*I may be slow to respond, due to the high quantity on issue assigned to me and the little time I have to work on them 😓*
+*I may be slow to respond, due to the high quantity of issues assigned to me and the little time I have to work on them 😓*